photo by Pat Furey Photo

 4. Think outside the box for centerpieces.

 There’s no rule that says your table centerpieces have to be floral arrangments — or that flowers have to be included at all!
 Books, mismatched glassware, lamps, lanterns, and geometric gold table décor are all great centerpiece options.
 Look around your house…are there things on your tables that you could use for your centerpieces?
 With a little creativity, the possibilities are endless!
+If you love the book idea, please take a look at these amazing book planters… we are obsessed!

 photo by Kimberley Kufaas Photography